Gabrielgerez/MRPyCM/README.md

     'perm_type': str,                       # Formulation of the permittivity either "exponential" or "linear".
     'solvent_type: str,                     # Which solver to use, avaliable are "standard" (GPESolver), "pb" (PBSolver) and "lpb" (LPBSolver).
     'I': float                              # Ionic strength in mol/L. Can also be interpreted as the electrolyte concentration.
+    'max_iter': int,                        # Maximum number of iterations before exiting the solver.
+    'kain_hist': int,                       # Number of iterations to keep in the history of the Kain solver.
 }
 ```